Luthaf/Jumos.jl/doc/simulations/create-simulations.rst

 .. function:: MolecularDynamic(timestep)

-    Create an empty molecular dynamic simulation using a Velocity-Verlet integrator with the specified timestep.
+    Creates an empty molecular dynamic simulation using a Velocity-Verlet integrator with the specified timestep.

-    Without any :ref:`thermostat <thermostat>` or :ref:`barostat <barostat>`, this perform a NVE integration of the system.
+    Without any :ref:`thermostat <thermostat>` or :ref:`barostat <barostat>`, this performs a NVE integration of the system.

 .. function:: MolecularDynamic(::Integrator)

-    Create an empty simulation with the specified :ref:`integrator <type-Integrator>`.
+    Creates an empty simulation with the specified :ref:`integrator <type-Integrator>`.

 Default algorithms
 ------------------

-By default, the following algorithm are used in the molecular dynamic run.
+Default algorithms for molecular dynamic are presented in the following table:

 +---------------------+----------------------------------------------------------------------+
 |  Simulation step    |                 Default algorithms                                   |